 The other aspect of email is that people have to do something with the email, even if that is just clicking delete.

-Using Facebook will give you some control in form of demographic targeting but it’s hard to track that to the individual level.
-In the case of Twitter you are flying blind.
+Using Facebook will give you some control in the form of demographic targeting, but it’s hard to track that to the individual level.
+In the case of Twitter, you are flying blind.

 Email gives you another segmenting option not available in social media channels.
 Targeting recipients based on their earlier interactions: